An account of the authors' 1997 visit to Burma's jade mines.

 Monsoon madness: Reaching Jade Land in the wet season

 Caution?
 He missed the train in Mandalay.
-So for the monsoon trip between Hopin and Hpakan, we are saddled with a beetle-nut fueled speed freak who is obviously being paid by Toyota to determine the amount of side torque a wheel can take before shearing from its axle.
+So for the monsoon trip between Hopin and Hpakan, we are saddled with a betel-nut fueled speed freak who is obviously being paid by Toyota to determine the amount of side torque a wheel can take before shearing from its axle.

 As a sop to safety, our vehicle does have one of those fancy do-hickies on the dash, the kind of level that tells you when you are leaning, and when you are leaning too much.
 Useless, as we soon learn, since every time we get several degrees off the scale, we still remain upright.